Elizabeth Hartman: Career

 In January 1967, columnist Dorothy Manners reported that Hartman had been cast in the role of Neely O'Hara in the movie version of Valley of the Dolls, beating out some more famous Hollywood actresses.
 She had allegedly made a successful screen test winning over director Mark Robson and producer David Weisbart, the former already enthralled with her performance in You're a Big Boy Now.
 However, the following month, it was announced that Oscar-winner Patty Duke had signed on to play Neely, albeit against her agent's advice.
 Duke's over the top performance almost ruined her career.

 Between the mid-1960s and early 1970s, Hartman appeared in three well-received films, two of which starred Broadway and Hollywood legend Geraldine Page, The Group (1966), You're a Big Boy Now (1966), and The Beguiled (1971).
 Portraying Pauline Mullins, the wife of former Sheriff Buford Pusser, she starred in the cult classic and major box office hit Walking Tall (1973).
-In 1975, Hartman starred in the premiere of Tom Rickman's play Balaam, a play about political intrigue in Washington, D.C.
+In 1975, Hartman starred in the premiere of Thomas Rickman's play Balaam, a play about political intrigue in Washington, D.C.
 The production was mounted in Old Town Pasadena, California, by the Pasadena Repertory Theatre located in The Hotel Carver.
 It was directed by Hartman's husband, Gill Dennis.
 In 1981, she starred in a touring production of Morning's at Seven, but left the tour due to declining mental health.
 Her last on-screen performance was in 1981's horror-spoof, Full Moon High, where she appeared as Miss Montgomery.
 In 1982, she appeared in Don Bluth's The Secret of NIMH, where she portrayed the film's protagonist, Mrs. Brisby.
-She was highly praised for the performance; however, this proved to be her last Hollywood film role.
+She was highly praised for the performance; however, this proved to be her last Hollywood film role, as well as her only animated role.